Dave-Krch/schoolwork_fit_ctu/BI-OSY/pt01_clion/readme.md

 Homework focused on use of multithreading in c++.
-Program is solving sligthtly complicated producer-consumer problem.
-My solution is in solution.cpp file, other files were provided with assignemnt
+Program is solving synchronization problem, where company producers and solvers acces one shared section (problems to solve) and company consumers and solvers acces second shared section (solved porblems).